-- Learn to better manage your IC resources to be more effective and efficient.
+- Learn to better manage your employee communication tools to be more effective and efficient.

 - Find out how to solve actual business challenges to impress your executive team.

-It’s not about doing ‘more with less,’ but it’s about doing ‘more with what you’ve got’ to move the needle in your business."Victoria Dew, SCMP
+It’s not about doing ‘more with less,’ but doing ‘more with what you’ve got’ to move the needle in your business."Victoria Dew, SCMP

 First, let's talk about bedazzling.
 Bedazzling is how to put a little more magic into everything you do, how to have more fun doing it, and more importantly, how to really make an impact on your business.
-Communication professionals often get bogged down in tactics and deliverables while forgetting that your job is an integral part of business strategy.
+Communication professionals often get bogged down in tactics and deliverables.
+That makes it easy to forget that your job is an integral part of business strategy.

-Dew also says that the magic castle of communication often seems a little far away.
-In order to get there, she says that communication professionals might have to work with the resources they already have, bedazzling what they've got by taking a look at their internal comms toolkits to assess current resources and find room for improvement.
+Victoria says that the magic castle of communication often seems distant.
+To get there, she says that communication professionals might need to work with the resources they already have, bedazzling what they've got.
+This means taking a look at their employee communication tools to assess current resources and finding room for improvement.

-Here are a few resources that communication professionals might consider to help create bedazzling internal comms in the workplace:
+Here are 8 resources that might help communication professionals create magical internal comms in the workplace:

-- Engagement surveys offer an opportunity to be creative and to get employees to respond in new and innovative ways while also creating a buzz about projects and initiatives that are ongoing.
+- Engagement surveys offer an opportunity to be creative and to get employees to respond in new and innovative ways - while also creating a buzz about ongoing projects and initiatives.

 - HR communications such as new hire announcements, current employee spotlights, and recruitment campaigns offer communicators the chance to partner with HR to creatively improve employee morale and make a positive impact on work culture.